umbertogherardi/unsplash-web-scraper/README.md

  - Unsplash only displays 20 images per page using this static-scraping method.

  Future fixes/ TODO list:
- - Prevent the scraper from grabbing duplicate image urls (could probably be implemented by simply using a set)
+ - Prevent the scraper from grabbing duplicate image urls (could probably be implemented by simply using a set).
  - Research the unsplash API/ Selenium documentation to scrape the entire collection of iamge urls returend from a search query.